itsmesihle/RPS-CLI-game/README.md

 ## 🙌 **Credits**

-Created by **Sihle - @itsmesihle**, showcasing skills learnt through the Harvard University's CS50P course in a structured, logged, and playful Python application.
+Created by **Sihle - @itsmesihle**
+This project showcases concepts learned in Harvard’s CS50P course through a structured, logged, and test-driven Python application.